-Reasons to Quit a Job You Love
+Here Are 7 Reasons to Quit a Job You Love

 The most obvious reason to quit a job that you love is more money.
-It doesn’t really matter how much you love your job if you’re stressed over paying the bills every month and can’t make ends meet.
-Before you start a job search or quit, find out how you much you’re worth in today’s job market.
+It doesn’t matter how much you love your job if you’re stressed over paying the bills every month and can’t make ends meet.
+Before you start a job search or quit, find out how much you’re worth in today’s job market.
 It’s important to be sure that you actually can get a bigger paycheck if you turn in your notice.

-A Better Work-Life Balance
+2. Better Work-Life Balance

-Better Long-Term Prospects
+4. Better Long-Term Prospects

-There’s Nowhere Left to Go
+5. There’s Nowhere Left to Go

-It’s Time to Try Something Different
+6. It’s Time to Try Something Different

+Maybe you’re getting close to retirement age, and you want to check out alternative career paths while you still have time to.
+Is there something that you want to do while you still can?
 Loving your job doesn’t mean you have to keep it.
-What did you want to do when you grew up?
+What did you want to do when you were growing up?
 Take a free career test (or two) to see what your future might hold.
-It’s never too late to start over!
+It’s never too late to start over.

-You’re About to Get Fired
+7. You’re About to Get Fired

 Do you love your job, but it doesn’t love you?
 If you’re not getting along with your boss or your colleagues or you simply can’t do the job as well as you should, it might be time to consider a move.

 Get Ready to Job Search Confidentially